 Climate science is corrupt, the deniers tell us.
 But they have no problem with medical science when it tells them to take pills for high blood pressure.
 If they were given a diagnosis of treatable cancer that required major surgery, would they damn the doctors as fraudulent fools?
 Would they seek out a well-known alternative practitioner and accept his treatment, even when 100 other doctors told him the science was clear and the operation necessary?

 This situation with climate science bears a scary similarity to battles over evolution.
 Evolution, they claim, is "just a theory;" it can be rejected.
 But general relativity (GR) is "just a theory" too and yet the evolution deniers don't mind having their airliners guided by GPS systems dependent on GR.

 In all cases deniers allow personal political, or religious, belief on very specific issues to trump a scientific process that shapes every other aspect of their lives.
 They are all-too willing to allow scientific authority to determine the contours of their life in everything from food safety to Internet protocols.
 They demur to the painstaking effort and heroic study of nature scientists give to their subjects in a thousand, thousand other domains of their life, without complaint.

 Science is not a lunch buffet.
-The individual results on small, focused issues like the coffee-bad/coffee good debate may flip back and forth.
+Yes, the individual results on small, focused issues like the coffee-bad/coffee-good debate may flip back and forth.
 When research domains mature into overarching paradigms, however, its time to take notice.

 Evolution?
-Yup.
+The answer is "Yes".
 Some form of anthropogenic climate change?
-As best as the world's scientific community can tell: yes!
+As best as the world's scientific community can tell: yes as well!

 Hand in your cell phones, please.